uc-grringo/VACNet-BYPASS/README.md

 1. VAC enumprocesses & scan all openned handles (leading our external to be flag/banned)
 2. VAC seems to check some memory section for unautorized changes
+3. VAC scans for strings (example: client.dll, engine.dll, Valve001 and many more)

 # Bypass 1.